is part of the Informa Markets Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-Looking to cover the latest developments and initiatives in diagnostics, disease surveillance and laboratory management, this conference will feature several well-rounded sessions targeted towards professionals in the field.
-The program will bring together experts from around the region to ensure necessary discussions that will lead to further research and development in key diagnostic areas.
+The Laboratory Medicine Conference is back at Africa Health, with a new concept.
+Spread across two days, the first day will be focused on clinical pathology, with the second on anatomic pathology.
+Using these two streams, this conference will feature several well-rounded sessions targeted towards all professionals in the field.
+The program will bring together experts from around South Africa and the greater region to ensure necessary discussions that will lead to further research and development in key diagnostic areas.

 Focuses on laboratory and quality management with emphasis on the growing challenge of non- communicable diseases in Africa such as Chronic Kidney Disease, Diabetes and Prostate Cancer.
 Little is known about Maturity Onset Diabetes of the Young on the African continent and delegates will have the unique opportunity of hearing about it from a leading researcher.
 Point of Care Testing and its challenges in Africa on improving patient outcomes feature prominently.
 It further delves into the important role of connectivity in managing and integration of POCT results.
 Ebola and other pathogens have attracted global attention and their propensity to be highly contagious and this will be discussed by a leading authority on the African continent as a plenary lecture.